thiagocruzrj/thiagocruzrj.github.io/_posts/2024-10-31-Azure-OpenAI-Deployment-with-terraform.markdown

 When you deploy a model, you have choises about where your interface requests can be processed.

 ### Standard Deployment
-* **Regional Scope**: Requests are processed only withing the capacity pool of that region in which your resource is deployed.
+* **Regional Scope**: Requests are processed only within the capacity pool of that region in which your resource is deployed.
 * **Limited Capacity**: You're limited to the instances available within that region.

 ### Global Deployment